-Our students are an important part of Danceworks and we can’t wait to all dance together soon.
+Our students and audience members are an important part of Danceworks.
 During this uncertain time, your support, kindness, and loyalty have been appreciated more than you know.
-Keeping our students and faculty safe when returning back to the studio is our top priority.
-We will be implementing procedures to create a safe environment for all.
+Keeping our students, patrons & faculty safe when returning back to the studio is our top priority.
+We have implemented procedures to create a safe environment for all.
 Keep reading to learn more about the new protocols we’ve put in place and other details you need to know as we continue the dance.

 The novel coronavirus, COVID-19, has been declared a worldwide pandemic by the World Health Organization.
 COVID-19 is extremely contagious and is believed to spread mainly from person-to-person contact.
 As a result, federal, state, and local governments and federal and state health agencies recommend social distancing, wearing a face mask and have, in many locations, prohibited the congregation of groups of people.